haydenliu/ml-book-d0693/content/pages/index.md

           ### Getting Started with Machine Learning and Python

+          What machine learning is, why we need it.
 You will explore typical machine learning tasks and essential techniques of working with data and working with models, in a practical and fun way.
+You will also set up the software and tools needed for examples and projects in the upcoming chapters.
       - content: >
           ### Building a Movie Recommendation Engine with Naive Bayes